 Redfin launched the real estate consumer’s bill of rights today, which Inman News is blasting out to its hundreds of thousands of real estate subscribers some time this morning.
 The premise of the bill is that consumers should have all the information the agent does about a house they’re trying to buy or sell, and about how the whole process works.
 Nearly a dozen Redfinners worked on it, from real estate operations, engineering and marketing.

 Now we’re trying to recruit other brokers and real estate bigshots to support this idea.
-Already, we have our first, Kevin Boer, of 3 Oceans Real Estate, and we hope plenty will follow.
 So consumers can get in on the act, we’ve also started a petition that we plan to send to the National Association of Realtors and to all the local MLSs to which we belong; we hope you’ll sign it.

 Maybe this can become a movement.
 Maybe real estate really can get better.
 The last time I circulated a petition, it was to get my beautiful but cruel high school French teacher fired, which involved premature exposure, humiliation, a year of intricate recriminations, and a very poor participation grade.
 Read the rights, and let us know if you think this stands a better chance.

-5. Have an agent that represents only your interests: Most states allow an agent to represent the buyer and seller in one transaction, and get both sides of a commission.
+- Have an agent that represents only your interests: Most states allow real estate agents to represent the buyer and seller in one transaction, and get both sides of a commission.
 As a result, some sellers’ agents are on the prowl for unrepresented buyers to bring to the seller.
 It’s a solicitation neither side can easily refuse because the seller wants the buyer and the buyer wants the house.
 But an agent can’t fairly represent the interests of two parties to the same transaction.
 An agent should represent only one party, and take commissions for only one party.

 OK, now you can go hogwild with the comments…